The holidays are here. Welcome to the season of awkward family photos and sugar filled delights like cranberry sauce and

 This has to do with the bacteria that commonly causes bladder infections – E. Coli.
 No, getting a bladder infection doesn’t mean you need to throw out your spinach, we’re talking about your bladder here, not a food safety issue.

 All bacteria need nutrients, and sugar is the one bacteria loves most.
 (Guess that means we have something in common with the little buggers).
 As you consume sugar, the acid level of your urine changes, making it easier for E. coli to multiple and spread quickly.

 Limiting your sugary foods and beverages can help prevent UTIs and the dribble dilemmas that come with them.

 Diabetes & Bladder Leaks

-Women with diabetes have a 70% greater risk of developing urinary incontinence.
+Women with diabetes have a 70% greater risk of developing urinary incontinence than those without diabetes.
 Symptoms can vary, but the need to empty one’s bladder is common, as are repeated trips to the bathroom at night.

 Because diabetes is a result of insulin issues, excess sugar (aka “glucose”) can create problems.
 Extra glucose in your system can cause nerve damage, especially the nerves that control your bladder.
 Damaged nerves can cause decreased bladder sensation, making it hard to know when you need to go to the bathroom.
 Damaged nerves can also cause poor muscle control, making it hard to control the muscles around your bladder or your urethra.
 All of that is why leaks are common in folks with diabetes.

 Mitigating the impact of diabetes on your bladder is a long game.
 It requires maintaining stable blood glucose levels and working with a great doctor.
-Failing to manage your glucose levels can make your diabetes (and bladder leaks) worse.
-So, when you do enjoy a holiday sweet treat, make sure to get your doctor’s advice before digging into those holiday sweet treats.
+So, if you’ve got diabetes, make sure to get your doctor’s advice before digging into those holiday sweet treats.

 Live Your Life

-While we at Lily Bird want to share the impact that sugars have on your bladder, we want to emphasize that “swearing off sugar” or radical changes to your diet aren’t helpful either.
-It’s okay to eat sweet treats, and hopefully this blog post will help you be more at ease.
+While we at Lily Bird want to share the impact that sugar has on your bladder, we want to emphasize that “swearing off sugar” or radical changes to your diet aren’t helpful either.
+It’s okay to eat sweet treats in moderation.
+We’ll meet you over by the cookie jar…